What are the pain and symptoms associated with the Extensor Hallucis Longus muscle?

-- Extensor Hallucis Longus attaches to the small bone of the lower leg and descends down to connect to the bones of the big toe.
+Extensor Hallucis Longus attaches to the small bone of the lower leg (fibula) and descends down to connect to a bone of the big toe (distal phalanx).

 - Bends the big toe up

-- Bend the foot by the ankle up toward the front of the body
+- Bends the foot by the ankle up toward the front of the body

 - Assists to turn the sole of the foot inward, toward the other foot